sojs-coding/mcp-security-merge/run-with-google-adk/README.md

 ```

-Access the Agent 🤖 interface by going to `http://localhost:8000`
+Access the Agent 🤖 interface by going to `http://localhost:8000`.
+Make sure you select `google_mcp_security_agent` in the UI.

 > 🪧 **NOTE:**
 > First response usually takes a bit longer as the agent is loading the tools from the MCP server(s).